estebanGeorgeBrown/LinkUpFinal/README.md

 A repo for capstone project

-Credentials to log into google firebase
+Credentials to log into google firebase.
 Linkup googleAcc
 linkUp.caz@gmail.com
 asdGBC2020